 You are encouraged but not required to complete one or more research projects in clinical, laboratory and/or basic investigation during your neurology residency.
 To facilitate development of research skills, Nemours offers courses in research methodology and evidence-based medicine, which residents are encouraged to attend.

 Short-term research projects require a two- to six-month commitment and do not take time away from your residency responsibilities.
 You will have ample opportunity to pursue projects such as patient-generated case reports and chart reviews under the supervision of a faculty research mentor.

 Long-term research projects

 Long-term research projects (typically longer than six months) require time away from your residency responsibilities.
-You can apply for a long-term project any time during your residency.
-You must first obtain permission from the Program Director and identify a faculty research mentor.
+You can apply for a long-term project at any time during your residency.
+You must first obtain permission from the program director and identify a faculty research mentor.